leira-sanchez/lifelist/README.md

 Lifelist is a note taking app.
 Note down what you have to do today and tomorrow.
 Whatever doesn't get done today, gets added to tomorrow's list.
 Integrated pomodoro.

+To see the project's kanban board, planned features, etc., see the [Notion Board](https://www.notion.so/leirasanchez/Lifelist-cb71cdbe7a9a4327821f9440a21948b8).

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).